Fix Mac Won't Restart or Boot in Ventura/Monterey/Big Sur in 2023 - Qiling

 Fix 4.
 Enter Recovery Mode and Run Disk Utility

-Mac devices have a particular Recovery partition on their hard drives.
-It allows quick access to different tools set for computer repair.
-It boots independently of the full macOS, and the quick steps for the same are:
+Mac devices have a Recovery partition on their hard drives, which allows for quick access to repair tools.
+This partition boots independently of the full macOS and provides a straightforward process for computer repair.

 enter the recovery mode

-Then, select the drive in "Disc Utility" and click on "First Aid" to start the repair process.
+Run the built-in "Disk Utility" on your Mac, select the drive you want to repair, and click "First Aid" to initiate the repair process.

 Fix 5.
 Reset System Management Controller (SMC) to Fix Mac Won't Restart